Skip to content

 • allow a dog to foul without picking it up

-• allow a dog to stray (ie allow a dog to wander/roam loose/exercise without a responsible owner)
+• allow a dog to stray (ie allow a dog to wander or roam loose/exercise without a responsible owner)

-• fail to put a dog on a lead when asked to do so by an authorised person (council staff, neighbourhood wardens or Durham Constabulary police officer)
+• fail to put a dog on a lead when asked to do so by an authorised person (council staff such as neighbourhood wardens or Durham Constabulary police officer)

-Neighbourhood wardens, trained council staff and Durham Constabulary will have the power to issue a Fixed Penalty Notice (FPN) of £100 for breaching any aspect of the PSPO.
-The FPN is reduced to £60 if paid within ten working days.
+Neighbourhood wardens, trained council staff and Durham Constabulary will have the power to issue a Fixed Penalty Notice (FPN) (fine) of £100 for failing to meet any area of the PSPO.

 Exemptions